ansys/pyensight/doc/source/user_guide/object_api.rst

 interfaces to get or set attributes.
 You can use the :func:`attrinfo<ansys.api.pyensight.ens_annot.ENS_ANNOT.attrinfo>` method or the  :func:`attrtree<ansys.api.pyensight.ens_annot.ENS_ANNOT.attrtree>` method to access detailed information about an attribute.
-Descriptions of attributes are available in multiple languages, which can be selected via the :samp:`session.language` property.
+Descriptions of attributes are available in multiple languages, which can be selected via the :samp:`Session.language` property.

 One nuance to the attribute interface is that all object attributes are lists.
 Thus,